shader-slang/slang/docs/user-guide/00-introduction.md

 * **Productivity**: Modern GPU codebases are large and growing.
 Productivity in a large codebase is less about _writing_ code quickly, and more about having code that is understandable, maintainable, reusable, and extensible.
 Language concepts like "modularity" or "separate compilation" are valuable if they foster greater developer productivity.

-* **Portability**: Real-time graphics developers need to suport a wide variety of hardware, graphics APIs, and operating systems.
-These platforms differ greatly in the level of funcationality they provide.
-Some system hand-wave portability concerns out of existence by enforcing a "lowest common denominator" approach and/or raising their "min spec" to exclude older or less capable platforms; our goals differ greatly.
+* **Portability**: Real-time graphics developers need to support a wide variety of hardware, graphics APIs, and operating systems.
+These platforms differ greatly in the level of functionality they provide.
+Some systems hand-wave portability concerns out of existence by enforcing a "lowest common denominator" approach and/or raising their "min spec" to exclude older or less capable platforms; our goals differ greatly.
 We aspire to keep our "min spec" as low as is practical (e.g., supporting Direct3D 11 and not just Direct3D 12), while also allowing each target to expose its distinguishing capabilities.

 * **Ease of Adoption**: A language feature or service is worthless if nobody can use it.
 When possible, the system should be compatible with existing code and approaches.
 New language features should borrow syntax and semantics from other languages users might be familiar with.
 APIs and tools might need to support complicated and detailed use-cases, but should also provide conveniences and short-cuts for the most common cases.